nixworks/public/news/2009/09/22/README.md

 ##### U.S. President
 ### [ U.S. President Barack Obama calls for the resumption of the Middle East peace process in meetings with the Prime Minister of Israel Benjamin Netanyahu and the President of the Palestinian Authority Mahmoud Abbas. ](/news/2009/09/22/u-s-president-barack-obama-calls-for-the-resumption-of-the-middle-east-peace-process-in-meetings-with-the-prime-minister-of-israel-benjami.md)
-_Context: Barack Obama, Benjamin Netanyahu, Israeli Prime Minister, Mahmoud Abbas, Middle East, Palestinian Authority President, U.S. President_
+_Context: Barack Obama, Benjamin Netanyahu, Mahmoud Abbas, Middle East, Palestinian Authority President, Prime Minister, U.S. President_

 ##### Racial bias
 ### [ A gang of racist youths are sent to jail for a string of attacks on foreigners in Moscow, Russia, in 2008. ](/news/2009/09/22/a-gang-of-racist-youths-are-sent-to-jail-for-a-string-of-attacks-on-foreigners-in-moscow-russia-in-2008.md)